MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 For a detailed explanation on how to use the `luis:build` command, see [Deploy LUIS applications using the Bot Framework luis CLI commands][luis-build].

+> [!IMPORTANT]
+>
+> This command will overwrite your previous LUIS model as well any content you might have in your [LUIS applications][https://www.luis.ai/applications].

 ## How to use the luis:build command

 The LUIS build command with its required parameters: